erichegt/askbot-devel/askbot/doc/source/optional-modules.rst

 and the email handlers withing askbot.
 Edit your settings.py file to include the following:

     LAMSON_RECEIVER_CONFIG = {'host': 'your.ip.address', 'port': 25}

     LAMSON_HANDLERS = ['askbot.lamson_handlers']

     LAMSON_ROUTER_DEFAULTS = {'host': '.+'}

+In the list of ``installed_apps`` add the app ``django-lamson``.

+The ``LAMSON_RECEIVER_CONFIG`` parameter defines the binding address/port for the SMTP daemon.
 To recieve internet email you will need to bind to your external ip address and port 25.
 If you just want to test the feature by sending eamil from the same system you could bind to 127.0.0.1 and any higher port.

 To run the lamson SMTP daemon you will need to execute the following management command: